 The Gleason Score: The cells within the prostate are so chaotic that it wasn’t until the 1960s – when a pathologist named Donald Gleason, using the low-powered microscope of the day, came up with a brilliant solution.
 He figured out a way to describe the cancer.
 Basically, Gleason said, you can’t make sense of every single cancerous cell, but there seem to be some identifiable patterns here.
 He labeled each cancer pattern 1 through 5.
 Which pattern was the most common?
 Which pattern was second most common?
 Gleason figured out that if he added those two types together, this score, now known worldwide as the Gleason score, would be a pretty accurate way to determine how aggressive the cancer cells are.

 Gleason’s original system had more than 25 different possible combinations.
-That has just been simplified into a new system, called “grade groups,” by Jonathan Epstein at Johns Hopkins.
-The World Health Organization has accepted Epstein’s new system, and your hospital may already be using it.
+This was simplified into a new system, called “Grade Groups,” originally proposed in 2013 by Jonathan Epstein at Johns Hopkins.
+The World Health Organization accepted Epstein’s system in 2016.
 Here’s what you need to know:

 Grade Group I: Gleason score 3 + 3 = 6.
 Gleason 6, according to renowned Johns Hopkins urologist Patrick Walsh, M.D., “is as good as it gets.”
 Epstein describes cancer in Grade 1 as having “an indolent nature, and no metastatic potential.”
 Many men in this category can safely choose active surveillance.